 In addition to the above, the Act also regulates the types of procedure relating to special public procurement.
 These include procedures relating to framework agreements, accelerated procedures, construction concessions and architectural design.

 In connection with the organisations that it directs, the government may order a centralised procedure for public procurement, deciding upon its personal and material scope, the organisation authorised to put out the tender, and opportunities for becoming involved with the procedure.
-Detailed rules for the simplified procedure are defined in separate legislation.
+Detailed rules of the simplified procedure are defined in separate legislation.

 Tendering procedure: step-by-step guide